DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 #### English is not a foreign language to the candidate

-If the candidate answered “No, English is not a foreign language to me” they do not need to answer any more questions.
+If the candidate answered “No, English is not a foreign language to me” then they do not need to answer any more questions.

-#### Candidate has not done an English as a foreign language assessment
+#### The candidate has not done an English as a foreign language assessment

-If the candidate answered “No, I have not done an English as a foreign language assessment”, they’re asked to enter details of any assessment they’re planning to take.
+If the candidate answered “No, I have not done an English as a foreign language assessment” then they’re asked to enter details of any assessment they’re planning to take.

 ### A levels and other qualifications

 Candidates are asked “Do you want to add any A levels and other qualifications?”
-The options are:
+They can enter:

 - A level
 - AS level
 - GCSE
-- Other UK qualification
+- other UK qualification
-- Non-UK qualification
+- non-UK qualification
-- I do not want to add any other qualifications

 If the candidate wants to add a qualification, they must enter the details of the qualification.